Misfits (band): 1982–1983: Albums and dissolution

-By this time Danzig was growing increasingly dissatisfied with the Misfits and had begun writings songs for a new band project.
+By this time Danzig was growing increasingly dissatisfied with the Misfits and had begun writing songs for a new band project.
 In June 1983 he confided to Henry Rollins that he planned to quit the group.
 In July 1983 the Misfits finished recording their EP, and Danzig decided to record two more songs that he had intended for his new project, turning it into a full album.
 Earth A.D./Wolfs Blood demonstrated the increased influence of hardcore punk and heavy metal on the band, though they would break up just two months before it was released.
 After a series of arguments with Danzig, Robo left the band in August and Danzig became further disenchanted, beginning to audition musicians for his next project.

 On October 29, 1983, the Misfits played their annual Halloween performance at Greystone Hall in Detroit with the Necros.
 Danzig had selected Brian Damage (real name Brian Keats), formerly of Genöcide and Verbal Abuse, as the band's new drummer.
 However, Damage became drunk before the show and could not play properly.
 After several songs Doyle escorted him off the stage and Todd Swalla of The Necros filled in for the remainder of the performance.
 Tensions came to a head and Danzig announced to the audience that it would be the band's final show.
 Upon returning to Lodi the band members went their separate ways.

 1984–1995: New projects and legal battles

 Following the breakup of the Misfits, Danzig launched his new band Samhain, moving away from punk rock, and toward more experimental heavy metal with a grim atmosphere.
 Several Misfits songs were rerecorded for Samhain albums, including "Horror Business" (as "Horror Biz"), "All Hell Breaks Loose" (as "All Hell"), and "Halloween II".
-In 1987, the band signed to a major record label and Danzig replaced most of the rhythm section, renaming the group Danzig.
+In 1986, the band signed to a major record label and Danzig replaced most of the rhythm section, renaming the group Danzig.
 He continues to front Danzig, who have released ten albums ranging in style from blues rock-influenced heavy metal to industrial rock, and has also released two solo albums.

 Jerry Only and Doyle, meanwhile, moved to Vernon, New Jersey to work at their father's machine parts factory full-time.
 Jerry Only had married and had a daughter and became more serious about his Christian faith, regretting some of the things he had done with the Misfits.
 In 1987, he and Doyle formed the short-lived Kryst the Conqueror, a Christian heavy metal band with barbarian imagery.